heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

 Start tracking WCH and CDDI today.
 Experiment.
 Refine.
 Share your results.

 And remember: The happiest customers are loyal.
-But the happiest developers stick around longer — and don’t dream of deleting your app after hours.
+But the happiest developers stick around longer — and don’t dream of deleting your repository after hours.